karolcholewa/blog/_posts/2020-07-16-babyshark-ampscrip-challenge.md

 title: "Baby Shark AMPScript Challenge"
 categories: AMPscript
 ---
-This is my submitted solution for the Baby Shark AMPScript challenge at How-to-SFMC.
+This is an AMPScript snippet I submitted for the **Baby Shark AMPScript Challenge** organized by the How-to-SFMC Community.
 The total number of characters ended up at 361 (no spaces).

 ```javascript